Pleopsidium

-Pleopsidium is a genus of lichen-forming fungi in the family Acarosporaceae.
-The widespread genus, which contains four species, was circumscribed by lichenologist Gustav Wilhelm Körber in 1855.
+Pleopsidium is a genus of lichen-forming fungi in the family Acarosporaceae (order Acarosporales).
+The widespread genus was circumscribed by lichenologist Gustav Wilhelm Körber in 1855.
+After a 2025 revision of the genus, it comprises eight species.

+Taxonomy

+In 2025, a taxonomic revision of the genus from China clarified species limits and expanded the genus's recognised diversity.
+Based on combined morphological, chemical and DNA sequence data, the authors identified a lineage of species lacking characteristic fatty acids and formally described two new taxa, Pleopsidium tumidulum and P. corrugatulum.
+These new species, together with P. gobiense, form a strongly supported clade distinct from other fatty acid‑containing members of the genus.
+The revision provides updated diagnostic characters and phylogenetic context to improve identification and classification of Pleopsidium species.

 Description

 Pleopsidium is a genus of crustose lichens, typically forming small, patchy crusts divided into separate, block-like sections.
 Around the edges, these lichens may develop elongated or somewhat shaped lobes.
 The upper surface can be smooth or faintly wrinkled, and is most often a bright, vibrant yellow, though some specimens appear paler and slightly greenish.
 Beneath this surface layer, the photosynthetic partner is a green algal cell type known as algae, arranged in a continuous layer.
 The upper —the thin protective "skin"” on top—is made of small, closely packed cells, but there is no lower cortex on the underside.